mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 See DKP release notes to validate which Kubernetes versions are [supported][DKP release notes].

 The variable `CLUSTER_NAMESPACE` defines the namespace of the DKP workspace where the cluster should be created.
 Please note that workspace name and namespace name can be different.
-You can get both via the dkp cli:
+You can get both via the DKP CLI:

 ````
 $ dkp get workspace